perama-v/GoL2/descriptions/usage_creator.md

-# Game of Life with On-Chain history.

-This version of GoL2 has increased storage to reduce dependency on other system components.
-The game could potentially launch and later upgrade to a lower-storage model.

-The final system is planned to make use of:

-- account (pending implementation)
-- Events

-In the meantime, some helper storage has been added to the game that can be accessed with `@view` functions.
-The entire game is stored on chain.
-Any token can be minted later using the stored historical state.
-Instead the game maps the historical states to a user's account ID/address.

-This could also perhaps later upgrade to use volition for state availability?
+# Creator

+A collection of user-created games with different starting points.

+Evolve an existing game to earn a creator credit.

+Redeem 10 credits and design a new game.

 ## Data fetching flow: General Data

-This version of game has generation ids that progress continuously.
-A user may play the game which always progresses the generations by one.
-The player is then recorded as owning that generation, which is represented by a 'token' inside the contract, whose ID matches the generation it was minted in.
+This version of game indexes all the games.
+Each game has a current generation, which can be used to view the currnent (or any historical) game state.

+1. See how many games there are by getting the latest index, then selecte a game index.
-1. Select a generation id to view, or use `current_generation_id()` to retrieve the current generation.
+2. Select a generation id to view, or use `current_generation_id()` to retrieve the current generation.
-2. Get the current game state with `view_game(id)`
+3. Get the current game state with `view_game(id)`

 This returns the stored 32 rows for that generation.

-Any historical state automatically includes the cells that were manually given life.
-To see which cells were manually altered, the give_life actions are all indexed and can be fetched.

-1. Get the most recent index `latest_give_life_index()`
-2. Fetch the token_id for that index `token_id_from_redemption_index(token_id)`
-3. Fetch the data for that token to get the row/col `get_token_data()`
-4. By fetching and saving all the redemptions, the give_live actions can be used to display these cells as orange in the generation they are given-life, and blue at other times they are alive.

-## Data fetching flow: Specific User Data

-The tokens are represented inside the contract and have a token_id equal to the generation_id in which they were minted.

-The contract stores if and when a token is redeemed in a give_life act.

-1. Get the address of the Account contract of the user. (user_id)
-2. Call the `user_token_count(user_id)` to see all the tokens owned by a user.
-3. Fetch the details of each token using the `get_user_data(user_id, nth_token_of_user)` method.
-This returns when the token was minted (token_id), whether it has been redeemed, and if so, when/where.
-The token_id can be used to get the redemption index with `redemption_index_from_token_id(token_id)` if needed.
+User data can be fetched to see credit count and any games owned.

 ### Compilation

 Or:
 ```
-starknet-compile contracts/GoL2_canonical.cairo \
+starknet-compile contracts/GoL2_creator.cairo \
-    --output contracts/GoL2_canonical_compiled.json \
+    --output contracts/GoL2_creator_compiled.json \
-    --abi artifacts/abis/GoL2_canonical_contract_abi.json
+    --abi artifacts/abis/GoL2_creator_contract_abi.json

 starknet-compile contracts/account.cairo \
     --output contracts/account_compiled.json \